habana2000/BackendAvanzadoNodeJS/README.md

 });
 ```

-I've created two new ffolders at /public directory
+I've created two new folders at /public directory

-* fotossubidas --> Including original pictures uploaded
+* fotossubidas --> Including original pictures uploaded (Sample: fotosubida-1685117598269-CX.jpg)
-* thumbnails --> destination of generated thumbnails
+* thumbnails --> destination of generated thumbnails (Sample: fotosubida-1685117598269-CX-thumbnail.jpg)

-I've set a dual source for index.ejs view in order to take any of the two pictures (foto or fotosubida)
+I've set a dual source for index.ejs view in order to take any of the two pictures (foto or fotosubida & thumbnail)

 ```html
 <td>